 Elliott says will not tender its Altran shares to Capgemini's new offer

-PARIS, Jan 16 (Reuters) - U.S. activist fund Elliott said on Thursday it would not not tender its Altran ALTT.PA shares to French consulting and IT services provider Capgemini's CAPP.PA recently increased offer for the company.
+PARIS, Jan 16 (Reuters) - U.S. activist fund Elliott will not tender its Altran ALTT.PA shares to French consulting and IT services provider Capgemini's CAPP.PA recently increased offer for the company, it said on Thursday.

-In a filing to French markets regulator AMF, Elliott, which has gradually built a 14% stake in Altran since last summer, also said it might continue buying shares in the company.
+In a filing to French markets regulator AMF, Elliott, which has been gradually building a stake in Altran since last summer, also said it might continue buying shares in the company.

+The activist fund now holds a 15.46% stake in Altran with 15.41% of voting rights, AMF said in a separate filing on Thursday.

-Capgemini raised its bid earlier this week, and is now offering Altran shareholders 14.5 euros per each share, compared to 14 euros previously.
-That is a 128-million-euros increase to the initial 3.6-billion-euro ($4 billion) price tag.
+Capgemini raised its bid earlier this week, and is now offering Altran shareholders 14.5 euros per share compared to 14 euros previously, 128 million euros above the initial 3.6-billion euro ($4 billion) price tag.

-(Reporting by Matthias Blamont; Writing by Benoit Van Overstraeten; Editing by Sarah White)
+(Reporting by Matthias Blamont and Matthieu Protard; Writing by Benoit Van Overstraeten; Editing by Sarah White)

 ((benoit.vanoverstraeten@thomsonreuters.com; +33149495339;))